ravixpanchal/GFG-POTD/README.md

 Welcome to my **GFG Problem of the Day** repository!
 Every day, I solve one coding problem from [GeeksforGeeks - POTD](https://practice.geeksforgeeks.org/problem-of-the-day), and upload my solution here to maintain consistency and track progress.

----

-## 📁 Folder Structure

-Each folder is named like:

----

 ## 🎯 Goals

 - Build daily problem-solving discipline ✅